SMAPPNYU/youtube-data-api/README.md

 This is a Python client for the [YouTube Data API](https://developers.google.com/youtube/v3/).
-It was written to accomodate get requests from v3 of the API.
+The `youtube-data-api` package is a wrapper to automate making [GET requests](https://www.w3schools.com/tags/ref_httpmethods.asp) from the API and parsing JSON responses.
+This package was written for version 3 of the API, with some minor future proofing.

 ## Install